 Desktop publishing of the second type are more suitable for the preparation of large documents, such as books.
 These applications can import text, prepared with the help of word processors, retaining the formatting.

+The main function of desktop publishing software is a layout (placement of the text on the pages of the document, insert pictures, formatting text with different fonts, etc.).
+In publishing systems, text editing is less convenient than in text editors.
+So it happens that documents are prepared in two stages: a text is typed in a word processor, and then read its with publishing system and carry out the final preparation of the document.

+Publishing systems allow the use of hundreds of types of fonts (type styles and sizes of characters of text) that are displayed on the screen as well as in print.
+They support the change of figures and charts, creating tables and formulas, and others.

+To perform the work of publishing for the majority of users it may be enough of word processor capabilities, which include elements of color highlighting and means of graphic editors.

 Spreadsheets

 Many tasks require a tabular presentation of data and their subsequent analysis.
 For example, tables are used in the balance sheet, the various financial reports, etc. Spreadsheet software is used for storing and processing information presented in tabular form.